networkandcode/networkandcode.github.io/_posts/owaspjuiceshop/2021-08-07-owasp-juice-shop-npm-audit.md

   (use `npm audit fix --force` to install breaking changes; or refer to `npm audit` for steps to fix these manually)
 ```

-So it clearly says no vulnerabilities are fixed, and could also lead to breaking changes if the fix is
+So it clearly says no vulnerabilities could be fixed, and could also lead to breaking changes if the
-forced.
-We have to then go through the recommendation for each vulnerability and try and fix it
+fix is forced.
+We have to then go through the recommendation for each vulnerability and try to fix it
 manually after reviewing that it doesnt break other packages.

 Thats the end of this post, we saw how to perform few commands in the npm audit family, and how the exit
- code can be checked to see if failed auditing or not.
+ code can be checked to see if it failed auditing or not.

 --end-of-post--